opnfv/fuel/docs/release/installation/installation.instruction.rst

 =====================

-The following minimum hardware requirements must be met for the installation of Colorado using Fuel:
+The following minimum hardware requirements must be met for the installation of Danube using Fuel:

 +--------------------+------------------------------------------------------+
 | **HW Aspect**      | **Requirement**                                      |